PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 [**Skinner as Self-manager (pdf)**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1284070/pdf/jaba003000300545.pdf) \| The source was lost to the void, apologies.

 - B. F. Skinner is most well-known for establishing the field of experimental behavior research in psychology.
-Today, many of his theories on conditioning are [now baked into software](https://www.1843magazine.com/features/the-scientists-who-make-apps-addictive) to make features and products stickier to users.
+Today, many of his theories on conditioning are [baked into software](https://www.1843magazine.com/features/the-scientists-who-make-apps-addictive) to make features and products stickier to users.

 - **TL;DR:** It turns out Skinner used the same ideas from his research to modify his own behavior.
 I.e. he may have been one of the first methodical life / productivity hackers—sorry Tim Ferriss.